 In order to obtain one of our specialist loans for people on benefits, you will need to show proof of income.
 This includes showing your benefits claim decision letters, an up to date benefits book (where applicable), and in many cases, your bank statements for the account into which the benefit is paid.
 When assessing your suitability for the loan, we can also take into account other income such as wages, and also any savings.

 Which benefits are accepted as income for the purposes of a loan application?

 Not all benefits can be considered when applying for your loan.
-We exclude benefits that are specifically intended for a particular purpose - such as Housing Benefit, Jobseekers Allowance and Income Support.
+We exclude benefits that are specifically intended for a particular purpose - such as Housing Benefit, unemployed people on Jobseekers Allowance and Income Support.
 Any payments made as Child Support, either through the official channels or as part of an informal agreement, must also be excluded from your overall income.

 However, a large number of benefits will be considered as income for the purposes of securing your loan.
 This includes a range of non-means tested benefits, plus in-work benefits.
 Tax credits and working tax credits, Disability Living Allowance, Incapacity Benefit and Severe Disability Benefits are all eligible.
 Income from local authorities that is generated through fostering placements will also count towards any loan assessment.

 Wondering how your loan will break down month by month?
 The example below is based on our standard rates, and should give you an indication of how much your intended borrowing will cost.
 The rates shown here are for illustrative purposes only.
 Loans are issued on a case by case basis, according to the applicant's own financial situation.
 You may find that your interest rate differs from that shown, and your monthly payments will vary according to the amount borrowed and the length of the loan's term.